Last Updated on April 2, 2021 by Creative Parenting

 As parents, we play a pivotal role in helping those habits develop.

 Helping your kids develop quality eating habits means that you’ve gotta stay calm as a cool cat…

-…even when the kids are freaking out (over whatever delicious thing you’re serving for dinner).
+…even when they’re freaking out (over whatever delicious thing you’re serving for dinner).

-So when they say “YUCK” – what do you say?
+So, when they say “YUCK” – what are you supposed to say in response?

 “That’s what’s we’re having for dinner.”

-And yes, you might have to repeat yourself a thousand times.
+You might have to repeat yourself a few times…